OpenCHAMI/configurator/README.md

 go build -buildmode=plugin -o lib/syslog.so internal/generator/plugins/syslog/syslog.go
 ```

+NOTE: Not all of the plugins have completed generation implementations and are WIP.

 These commands will build the default plugins and store them in the "lib" directory by default.
 Alternatively, the plugins can be built using `make plugins` if GNU make is installed and available.
 After you build the plugins, run the following to use the tool:

 ```bash